Examples

 False

-For this example, we will be investigating the sprinkler data set.
-This is a very simple data set with 4 variables and each variable can contain value [1] or [0].
-The question we can ask: What are the relationships and dependencies across the variables?
-Note that his data set is already pre-processed and no missing values are present.
+For this example, we will investigate the sprinkler dataset.
+This is a simple dataset with 4 variables, where each variable can contain values [1] or [0].
+The question we can ask is: What are the relationships and dependencies across the variables?
+Note that this dataset is already pre-processed and contains no missing values.

 import bnlearn as bn